 Try to make sure you're not talking over other people and dominating the conversation.
 If you notice someone being interrupted - ask them what they were about to say.

 Trust the process

 We have established a process that works pretty well.
 If you're just getting started - try follow the lead of the person who's running the session, trust their experience.

 Try to contribute at least one idea to every step of the writing process.
 Doesn’t have to be the most brilliant one, even the simple/obvious ideas can be very helpful and lead to something interesting.

-Read about the elements and structure of the adventure here.
-Watch Brandon Sanderson's writing course.
-Listen to this excellent guide on screenwriting - it is extremely applicable to writing adventures, and it's the most brilliant summary of storytelling theory I've ever heard.
+Check out our adventure writing course.
+Watch Brandon Sanderson's lecture where he brainstorms ideas with his students.
+Watch his full fantasy writing class here.
+Listen to this excellent screenwriting guide - it is very applicable to writing adventures, and it's the most brilliant summary of storytelling theory I've ever heard.

 If you know someone who would enjoy brainstorming with us, invite them to our server using this link.
 The more people we have - the easier it will be to find people to brainstorm with!